MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-office-365-proplus.md

 ## Step 2 - Assess your Office 365 licensing and accounts

 Make sure that all your users have Office 365 accounts and licenses, and that those licenses include Office 365 ProPlus.
 For more details, see [Deploy Office 365 Enterprise for your organization](https://support.office.com/en-us/article/Deploy-Office-365-Enterprise-for-your-organization-ee73dafb-be54-492e-bcfd-0fbfb5f65e94?ui=en-US&rs=en-US&ad=US).
+[FROM BILL: Fix link and get better link with managing licenses in the enterprise.
+Be aware of issues with PowerShell management]

 ## Step 3 - Assess your network capability

 Review your network capability, including bandwidth and distribution of client devices, based on the following considerations:

+[FROM BILL: Binary compression and for cloud--ramp--when people get what.
+Takes five business days for people to get what they want--veryify that date.
+This does not all turn on at once.
+On-premises can create more problems.
+We will incorporate more network guidance from FastTrack post airlift next month--cases where we have a narrow pipe to remote sites.
+Use peer cache or cloud in those cases.]

 - Deploying Office 365 ProPlus: The installation files for Office 365 ProPlus are approximately 850 mb for the core files plus approximately 200 mb for each language deployed.
 - Managing updates to Office 365 ProPlus: Channel updates vary in size, but you can review recent download sizes [here](https://support.office.com/en-us/article/Download-sizes-approximate-for-channel-updates-to-Office-365-ProPlus-190f41e4-064d-486b-9c95-db08f973687c).
 For details on the frequency and type of updates based on channel, see [Overview of the update process for Office 365 ProPlus](overview-of-the-update-process-for-office-365-proplus.md).